STUDY JAPANESE ONLINE WITH NATIVES HERE

 How to say “a lot” in Japanese?

-OOI [多い] - Adjective of many
+OOI [多い] - Adjective for many

 Ooi [多い] is an adjective meaning "many / a lot", however you cannot put a noun after this adjective.
 For example, see the sentence "There are many people" written below: